sluger/modern-opengl-starter/README.md

 # modern-opengl-starter

-This repo is a starter setup for modern OpenGL with GLFW and GLEW built with cmake and clang on macOS.
+This repo is a starter setup for modern OpenGL with GLFW, GLEW, and GLM built with cmake and clang on macOS.

 ## Prerequisites